A HISTORY OF 17TH CENTURY ENGLAND

 On 2 July 1644 the royalists were severely defeated at the battle of Marston Moor in Yorkshire.
 Following this battle the parliamentarians captured all of Northern England.
 (Although the royalists did win a victory at Lostwithiel on 2 September 1644.

 The parliamentarians then decided to reform their army.
 In December 1644 they passed the Self Denying Ordinance, which stated that all MPs (except Oliver Cromwell and his son-in-law Henry Ireton) must give up their commands.
-Early in 1645 parliamentary forces were reorganised and became the New Model Army.
+Early in 1645 parliamentary forces were reorganized and became the New Model Army.

 The New Model Army crushed the royalists at the battle of Naseby in June 1645 and at Langport, near Yeovil in July 1645.